 High-density lipoprotein (HDL) cholesterol is made in your liver and helps to prevent heart disease and stroke.
 Eating a balanced diet and getting enough exercise are both good ways to improve your LDL cholesterol levels.
 Keep reading to find out more about the function of LDL cholesterol, how it's made, and how to check your LDL cholesterol levels at home with a finger-prick blood test.

 What is HDL Cholesterol?

-High density lipoprotein (HDL) is commonly referred to as "good cholesterol" as it helps protect against diseases of the arteries.
-It is one of the proteins that carry fats (lipids) around the body and plays a key role in ensuring balanced cholesterol levels.
+High-density lipoprotein (HDL) is commonly referred to as "good cholesterol" as it helps protect against diseases of the arteries.
+It's one of the proteins that carry fats (lipids) around your body and plays a key role in ensuring balanced cholesterol levels.

 HDL is produced by the liver and forms part of your total cholesterol.